Indian patent office governs patent registration process by determining the patent eligibility of an innovation.

 In accordance with applicable laws and rules, patent applicants are required to submit a detailed response the patent examination report (FER or first examination report) within 6 months of issuance of the first examination report or the office action.
 A general strategy that can be followed to draft office action response includes preparing submissions for each of the objections raised by the patent examiner.
 For example, for objections relating to novelty and inventive step (non-obviousness), one of the strategies can be to amend the patent claims by limiting the scope of originally filed claims.
 This can be done in consultation with a patent attorney, whereby, certain features from the dependent claims (or detailed description) can be added to the independent claims to ensure that the amended claims are novel and inventive as compared to the prior arts (patent and non-patent literature) cited by the patent examiner.
 Therefore, chances of overcoming such objections get better when novel aspects of the invention are combined with the independent claims.

 When a patent application is examined by the patent office, the primary goal of the patent examiner is to determine the patentability of the invention as defined by the patent claims, as described in detail by the patent description, and as illustrated by way of patent drawings.
-The intention is to ensure that the technology covered by the patent application is new and the subject matter of the patent description and patents claims was not disclosed in public domain before the date of filing of patent application, or before the first priority date of the patent application.
+The intention is to ensure that the technology covered by the patent application is new and the subject matter of the patent description and patent claims was not disclosed in public domain before the date of filing of patent application, or before the first priority date of the patent application.

 In accordance with the Indian Patents Act, 1970, definition of invention and inventive step include: